 A Math Story

 Every step of the way, the materials pluck strings laid deep in the child’s absorbent mind years prior.
 Materials are auto-didactic, not just to correct errors made as they work with it but also to lead them to the next place of discovery.
-Midway through this year, some of our Upper Elementary children encountered the great reveal within the decanomial square.
-At its diagonal centre, it contains a magnificent secret: the sum of the units of the bissected square divided as a right angled triangle are identical to the sum of the cubed material they are prepared for.
+Midway through the year, some of our students deduced the great reveal hidden within the decanomial square.
+At its diagonal centre, sits a magnificent secret: the sum of the units of the bissected square divided as a right angled triangle are identical to the sum of the cubed material that takes the square into a third dimension.
 This is a cool math fact to be sure but the days the children spent solving it were breathtaking.
 They will remember what they “learned” because they experienced and discovered it, not because they memorized it for a test.
 They worked together to test different theories and approaches.
 They got a little frustrated and in the end, they came together and found a solution.

-The children are privately tutored in math by an Engineering graduate from UofT.
-Currently, they are working on studies in Functions and Relations from the grade 10 curriculum which is augmented by real-world problems and case studies.
-They are a currently working as a group but there the flexibility and resources are here to work to individualized plans tailored to each student’s needs.
-They continue to study geometry with Holly.
+The children are privately tutored in math by Colton, an Engineering student from UofT.
+This term, they have studied Functions and Relations, Force and Energy and Quadratic Equations.
+These in-class studies are augmented by real-world problem scenarios and case studies such as building massing, hydrolics and planetary orbits.
+They are a currently working as a group but as the school population changes, we have flexibility and resources here to work on individualized plans tailored to each student’s needs.